price112/-DP00AY81_3001_DRDetection/README.md

 # -DP00AY81_3001_DRDetection
 This is for the coursework of DP00AY81-3001 Advancing AI-Driven Oculomics for Eye and Systemic Diseases

+Please
+1. prepare the APTOS 2019 dataset according to the structure in https://github.com/rmaphoh/RETFound_MAE 2.download/prepare the pretrained weights for the encoders (e.g., ConvNeXtV2, DinoV2, RETFound)
-Please download/prepare the pretrained weights first and then run the slurm script provided.
+3.Then run the slurm script (*.txt files) provided.
 Commands like:

 ```
 torchrun --nproc_per_node=1 main_finetune.py \